datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-I’m in a country that is showing the month first, and then the day, and then the year.
+And another thing to keep in mind as we go through these date exercises, is that I’m in a country that is showing the month first, and then the day, and then the year.
 You might not be.
 Just make sure yours is right for the way you want to work on it.

 ---